 Pro Tip: Monitor U.S. Trade Representative updates for the latest on tariff exemptions and negotiations.

-H2: Economic Implications for India
+H2: Tariff on India: Economic Implications for India

 H3: Short-Term Challenges